carolFrohlich/Frohlich-AMX-BrainMusic/brainhack-report.md

 #Introduction
 Resting-state fMRI (rsfMRI) data generates interesting time courses with unpredictable hills and valleys.
 This data in some degree resembles the notes of a music scale.
 Taking advantage of those similarities, we apply the basic rules of music theory for preprocessing rsfMRI and generate pleasant music for humans, using only the rsfMRI data as input.
-Our project used only Python code and the midiutil music library \textit{(https://code.google.com/p/midiutil/)} .
+Our project used only Python code and the midiutil music library \textit{(https://code.google.com/p/midiutil/)}.

 #Approach
 \textit{Data}: We used resting-state fMRI data from the ABIDE dataset \cite{di2014autism} that was openly available and preprocessed by the Preprocessed Connectomes Project \cite{pcp}.
 We randomly chose 10 subjects that were preprocessed using C-PAC pipeline \cite{Craddock2013c}.
 Because there is no golden standard for preprocessing fMRI and C-PAC has 4 preprocessing strategies available, we used data preprocessed with all strategies for comparison purposes.
-For reducing the data dimensionality, we chose the CC200 atlas \cite{cc200} , which divides the brain into 200 functional regions.
+For reducing the data dimensionality, we chose the CC200 atlas \cite{cc200}, which divides the brain into 200 functional regions.
-Thus, for each file, we had a matrix of the size TR x 200 regions.

 \textit{Processing}
 We extracted from the data 3 important attributes for generating music: pitch, tempo and volume.